common-workflow-language/cwltool/README.rst

 environment or with a particular dataset.
 To avoid the need to modify the underlying workflow, cwltool supports requirement "overrides".

-Overrides can be specified either on the command line, or as part of the job input document.

 The format of the "overrides" object is a mapping of item identifier (workflow, workflow step, or command line tool) followed by a list of ProcessRequirements that should be applied.